kongr45gpen/ledstripesp32/README.md

 - **`display`**: Configure a connected SSD1036 display (optional).
 If a display is not connected, it will be ignored.

 See [`include/config.hpp`](/include/config.hpp) to take a peek into configuration values.

+If you want to use a different file than `config.json` (e.g. if you want to keep different JSON configuration files for different boards), you can change the `CONFIG_PATH` option through `idf.py menuconfig`, or by editing `sdkconfig` directly.

 :information_source: The JSON configuration file supports **comments** for documentation purposes, even though this is not part of the JSON specification.
 See [nlohmann/json](https://json.nlohmann.me/features/comments/) for more details.